-Level 2 Prerequisite: 1515 - Spanish 1
+Prerequisite: 1515 - Spanish 1

 This is a continuation of Spanish 1.
-After a thorough review of Spanish grammar, the student will work to expand his vocabulary range and reading comprehension.
+After a thorough review of Spanish grammar, the student will work to expand their vocabulary range and reading comprehension.
 The cultural aspects of the course will deal with the geography, history and social institutions of the Hispanic world.

-1527 - Spanish 2 Honors Level 3 1.0 CREDIT
+1527 - Spanish 2 Honors Level 3 1.0 Credit